Skip to content

 Frequently asked questions about payments

-For 10 or 6-week PEAP courses you must pay your PEAP course fees in full by:
+For 10 or 6-week PEAP courses you must pay your PEAP course fees in full:

-• entering the full amount into option 5 ‘Pre-sessional English fees on
+• Enter the full PEAP fees into option 5 ‘Pre-sessional English fees on

-• by credit/debit card on our Online Store.
+• Make your full PEAP fees payment by credit/debit card using our NTU Online Store.

 You can only make additional payments towards your accommodation and fees online if your offer is unconditional (which means that you have accepted your offer, paid your advanced payment, and met all the conditions of your offer).